integrated-land-simulator/model_description/descript/matsiro_snow.md

 ### 8.1.1 Case 1: When OPT\_SSNOWD is active

-The snow cover fraction is diagnosed in the SUBROUTINE SSNOWD\_DRV, a driver of a Subgrid SNOW Distribution (SSNOWD) submodel developed by Liston (2004), with a physically based parameterization of sub-grid snow distribution considering various factors such as differences in topography, the time of snowfall or snow melting, etc (Tatebe et al., 2019).
+The snow cover fraction is diagnosed in the SUBROUTINE SSNOWD\_DRV, a driver of a Subgrid SNOW Distribution (SSNOWD) submodel developed by Liston (2004), with a physically based parameterization of sub-grid snow distribution considering various factors such as differences in topography, the time of snowfall or snow melting, etc (Nitta et al., 2014, Tatebe et al., 2019).

 The snow cover fraction is formulated for accumulation and ablation seasons separately.
 For the accumulation season, snowfall occures uniformly and the snow cover fraction is assumed to be equal in the grid cell.